cssr-tools/expreccs/docs/text/installation.rst

 .. note::

+    Regarding the reading of from OPM Flow output files (i.e., .EGRID, .INIT, .UNRST), it is possible to use the opm python package instead of resdata (e.g., it seems the opm Python package is faster than resdata to read large simulation files).
 For not macOS users, to install the Python opm package, execute in the terminal **pip install opm**.
     For macOS, see :ref:`macOS`.

 OPM Flow